tylercamp/palcalc/PalCalc.Solver/README-PALWORLD-MECHANICS.md

 _Note: Some special recipes may have gender requirements.
 In particular, the child of Katress + Wixen may change depending on parent genders._

-Pal Calc uses this process when generating its breeding database:
+PalCalc uses this process when generating its breeding database:

 > - Visit each possible pairing of Pal species
 > - If both parents are the same species, the child is that species